Medicare Savings Programs in New York EPIC & MSP

 The QI program pays for:

-QI eligibility must be renewed annually, and priority is given to previous recipients.
+QI eligibility must be renewed annually, and priority is given to previous enrollees.

 Benefits of New York’s Medicare Savings Programs

-Receiving MSP assistance increases monthly income calculations for SNAP, which may slightly reduce SNAP benefits but overall results in significant healthcare savings.
+Receiving MSP assistance increases monthly income calculations for SNAP, which may slightly reduce SNAP benefits but overall results in significant health care cost savings.

 Special Enrollment Opportunities